devyn/abagofshoes/README.markdown

 # Bag contents:

+## Chatlog Viewer

+Displays aMSN and Mercury chatlogs.
+Can also convert them to a nicely formatted HTML file.

 ## Guess My Number

 It's a game!
 Try to guess a number from 1 to 100.
 The only help you get is the computer telling you if the number you entered is too low or too high.